GRsoldier7/Sunday_School_Transformation/README.md

 This script:
 1. Installs required Python packages
 2. Runs `services/google-docs/generate_newsletter.py` to create the Google Doc

+#### 2. Google Apps Script Approach (Recommended for Tabs)

+This approach uses Google Apps Script to directly update tab documents within a master Google Doc.
+It provides better integration with the Google Docs environment and can directly access and modify tab documents.

+To use the Google Apps Script approach:
+1. Open the Google Sheet at https://docs.google.com/spreadsheets/d/10Gp6sQ5O211mHs03dAgUhu0fciXyWU0HtG2Jia8aNO0/edit
+2. From the menu, select 'Extensions' > 'Apps Script'
+3. Copy and paste the code from `services/google-docs/update_newsletter_tab.js` into the Apps Script editor
+4. Save the script (File > Save)
+5. Run the 'onOpen' function once to create the menu (select 'onOpen' from the dropdown and click Run)
+6. Go back to the spreadsheet and refresh the page
+7. You should now see a 'Bible Study' menu in the menu bar
+8. Click on 'Bible Study' > 'Update Newsletter Tab' to run the script
+9. The script will update the tab document with the content and image

 ### Complete Bible Study Process